Thursday, February 16, 2017

 Another problem I had with the movie was, while the monsters had a pretty unique design, they lack variety.
 Really, it’s like an army of Chinese soldiers battling an army of the exact same monster, not even one dragon in the entire movie, missed opportunity.

-Don’t expect to be emotionally invested in the story, if you just want to watch some crazy action sequences for a couple hours, The Great Wall could be a satisfying visit.
-But ONLY if XXX: Return of Xander Cage, John Wick: Chapter 2, or The Lego Batman Movie aren’t playing.
+Don’t expect to be emotionally invested in the story, but if you just want some dumb action sequences for a couple hours then The Great Wall is a perfectly serviceable time waster.
+But ONLY if there's nothing else playing around that time.

 No comments: